Héctor Rodríguez Castro

 Héctor Rodríguez Castro (born March 26, 1982) is a Venezuelan lawyer and politician.
-He is currently the governor of Miranda.
-He served as the national Minister of Education in the cabinet of Nicolas Maduro.
+He is currently the national Minister of Education in the cabinet of Delcy Rodríguez.

 Early life

 Castro was born in Río Chico, Venezuela on March 26, 1982.

 Political career

 On 9 January 2014, he was appointed as Minister of Popular Power for Education until his dismissal on 4 September 2015 to be a candidate for deputy to the National Assembly of Venezuela.
 He was elected deputy list by the Bolívar state for the period 2016–2021 in the parliamentary elections of 6 December 2015 by the Great Patriotic Pole.
 He won the regional elections in Miranda in 2017.
 Earlier that year, he was elected as a member of the National Assembly of Venezuela in the state of Miranda.

 Personal life

 Castro is married and has two sons.